List of The Originals characters: In The Vampire Diaries

 Mikael is hunting Klaus for killing his wife and framing him for it, It is later revealed that he is the father of the Original Vampires and Klaus' abusive stepfather.
 Mikael finally gets the chance to kill Klaus with the help of Damon, but Stefan interferes and saves Klaus, allowing the latter to kill Mikael with his own weapon, a white-oak stake.
 He usually appears in flashbacks of The Originals, and during the episode "A Closer Walk with Thee", Mikael appears in the dreams of Klaus, Elijah, and Hayley to haunt them, during the disintegration of The Other Side during The Vampire Diaries (season 5).
 At the end of the episode, Mikael tells Davina that she can bring him back from the dead to kill Klaus.
+His full name is Mikeal John Mikealson.

 In The Originals

 In the last episode of season one, Davina brings Mikael back to life.
 He goes to the courtyard and feeds on all the vampires that have been bitten by werewolves.
 When he is about to go into the nursery and kill Klaus and baby Hope, Davina comes in and stops him.
 Dragging him back to the attic in the church and tells him that when she brought him back, she mystically tethered him to a bracelet that allows her to control him, and locks him in the attic.
 In season two, Mikael is eager to kill Klaus and tries many times to get off Davina's control.
 He saves her, Elijah, and Kaleb/Kol from the werewolves and almost kills Elijah when Davina's bracelet gets off her wrist.
 But she gets it back in time and ties it with a spell.
 When they hide in the cabin, Mikael begins to teach them how to be stronger the way he taught his sons and hurts her.
 When Klaus finds them, he forces Kol to unleash him from Davina and fight with Klaus only to get stabbed with Papa Tunde's knife.
 He manages to get it out from him and takes Cami hostage to lure Klaus.
 Even if he promised not to do so, he feeds on Cami to get his strength back after being stabbed.
 They meet each other with Klaus in a warehouse and Mikael finally manages to stab him with the white oak stake.
 Seeing Klaus doesn't burn, he understands Davina is putting a spell on it and he goes after her and stops the spell only after Cami gets the stake out of Klaus' chest.
 Returning to fight Klaus, he gets outnumbered by Klaus, Cami, Davina, Kaleb and Marcel, and Hayley who just arrived, and has to flee unable to face them all.
 In The Map Of Moments, Mikael is seen feeding on werewolves and Esther offers him a pact, to be on her side and she will let him kill Klaus.
 Klaus later kills Mikael again in order to get his ashes to kill Dahlia.